wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

 That's it!
 You now have a properly structured Wasp 0.12.0 project in the `foo` directory.
 Your app probably doesn't quite work yet due to some other changes in Wasp 0.12.0, but we'll get to that in the next sections.

+### Migrating declaration names
+Wasp 0.12.0 adds a casing constraints when naming Queries, Actions, Jobs, and Entities in the `main.wasp` file.

+The following casing conventions have now become mandatory:
+- Operation (i.e., Query and Action) names must begin with a lowercase letter: `query getTasks {...}`, `action createTask {...}`.
+- Job names must begin with a lowercase letter: `job sendReport {...}`.
+- Entity names must start with an uppercase letter: `entity Task {...}`.

 ### Migrating the Tailwind Setup

 :::note
 If you don't use Tailwind in your projet, you can skip this section.
 :::

 There is a small change in how the `tailwind.config.cjs` needs to be defined in Wasp 0.12.0.

 You'll need to wrap all your paths in the `content` field with the `resolveProjectPath` function.
 This makes sure that the paths are resolved correctly when generating your CSS.